 Now is the perfect time to get involved with protecting our freshwater resources with volunteer events, free training and education classes and family-friendly activities throughout the year!

-You don’t have to be scientist to make big improvements in our environment!
+You don’t have to be a scientist to make big improvements in our environment!
 Everyday people getting involved in water quality monitoring has resulted in positive changes across the nation, the state and right here in the Clinton River Watershed.
 The water quality data collected by the CRWC volunteers has been utilized to identify and resolve soil erosion problems and to help select and fund specific locations for brook trout and coldwater stream restoration projects.

 A stream’s health can be determined by the number and types of bugs and aquatic insects that live in it.
 In May and October, the Adopt-A-Stream volunteers perform “Bug ID’s” and gather other valuable data that is then utilized to assess the water quality and support important decision-making regarding waterway protection and restoration.

 Determine Your Role – Decide if you want to be a Team Coordinator or a Team Participant.
 Also, decide if you want to become “Bug ID Certified.”

 Optional Bug ID Certification – If interested in becoming a certified Bug Identifier, you must attend and pass the Bug ID Course offered by the CRWC biannually.